Recommended Programs

 Other

-- Picasa Web - a free program that manages your photos and helps you easily publish them for free on the web.
-It’s another cool program from Google.
+- Picasa – the free photo management and editing program from Google.
+Also lets you easily publish photos for free on the web.

-- Izarc - for zipping/unzipping files (like WinZip, but better).
+- Izarc – for zipping/unzipping files (like WinZip, but free).

 - Plaxo - synchronises your contacts so that they are up-to-date on all your computers and also online (also see the LinkedIn toolbar).

-- Panorama Factory - great tool for stitching together digital photos to create a panorama ($30 approx).
+- Panorama Factory – does a great job of stitching together sequential photos to create a panorama ($30 approx).

-- Google Earth - zoom in and out of a map of the entire world.
+- Google Earth – zoom in and out of the entire world.

-- Bulk Rename Utility - for renaming lots of files in one go (e.g. digital photos).
+- Bulk Rename Utility – for renaming lots of files in one go.

 - PSTCompactor - for compressing large Outlook PSTs (always stay under 2GB!).
 Free trial, then $24.95.